lazerwalker/blog/_posts/2015-06-25-location-as-intent-introducing-cortado.md

 In the grand scheme of things, caffeine tracking isn't the most interesting problem; reducing that friction isn't going to make the world a meaningfully better place.
 But the core idea of using location to derive intent is really interesting.
 In context of self-tracking, it makes it far easier for average people to track their data in an enabling and empowering way.
 In a more general sense, this sort of interaction model feels like a way to help reduce the cognitive load modern technology places on our day-to-day lives.

 Cortado is available for purchase on the [App Store](https://itunes.apple.com/us/app/cortado/id969899327).
+It's also fully open source; the source code is available on [GitHub](https://github.com/lazerwalker/cortado)!